Cognac Grosperrin Vintage Fins Bois 1989 48.9° - 70cl

 Description

-This vintage cognac was sold to us by a distillery in Châteauneuf-sur-Charente, which acted as an intermediary between the winemaker and us.
-But in reality, this batch comes from a farm located several kilometers away, in Brie-sous-Matha, a village in the heart of one of the most beautiful landscapes of the Saintonge wine region, on clay-limestone soils.
-Rich in a winemaking history spanning almost a thousand years, this quiet village is renowned for the quality of its vineyards.
-This winemaker had kept his harvests from the late 1980s and early 1990s, due to the economic crisis that had hit our region hard since 1992.
-Sales had collapsed, and many winemakers had been forced to keep harvests from previous years, due to a lack of buyers.
+This vintage cognac was sold to us by a distillery in Châteauneuf-sur-Charente, which acted as the intermediary between the winemaker and us.
+But in reality, this batch comes from an estate located several kilometers away in Brie-sous-Matha, a village nestled in one of the most beautiful landscapes of the Saintonge wine region, on clay-limestone soils.
+Rich in a winemaking history spanning almost a thousand years, this tranquil village is renowned for the quality of its vineyards.
+This winemaker had kept his harvests from the late 1980s and early 1990s due to the economic crisis that severely impacted our region starting in 1992.
+Sales had plummeted, and many winemakers had been forced to store previous years' harvests for lack of buyers.

 Nose: Ripe mango, cooked pineapple, elegant salinity, ripe tropical fruits.

-Palate: Supple and ample, fruity delicacy with refined spices, 31 years of well-integrated barrel age.
+Palate: Supple and ample, fruity indulgence with refined spices, 31 years of well-integrated oak.

-Finish: Velvety and very fragrant, accessible and seductive for lovers of Fins Bois.
+Finish: Velvety and very fragrant, accessible and seductive for lovers of Fine Woods.